Dark Hour's Wreck the Halls

 The show ended with a bang as Sirena did her best to crack my glasses with her voice.
 By that point we were almost at the front of the line, and I felt completely primed for the haunt.
 Dark Hour does not allow pictures on the inside, for obvious reasons, and I wholeheartedly agree with the policy.
 Still, though, I always wish I could sneak a few photos just to share with you guys, because the haunt itself is an incredible piece of work.
 I always marvel at how they’re able to keep it fresh month after month, but the ingenuity and imagination that goes into these haunts is terrific.
 We had snow!
 We had snow in the haunt, along the graveyard path leading up to Coven Manor.
 Jacob Marley himself was there to present the haunt to us, and direct us on our Merry Christmas way.
 As were all three of Dickens’ Christmas ghosts, Grampuses galore, wicked elves, characters from Tim Burton’s Nightmare Before Christmas, puking snowmen, and poor St. Nick in chains!
 Elf on the Shelf danced over our heads, and there was even an appearance from Rudolph’s Abominable Snowman in one of my favorite parts of the haunt.
 We had the ghost of Christmas Yet To Come usher us to our graves, and got stuffed in Krampus’s sack!
 There was even a curious bit where we found ourselves seemingly caught up in a gigantic crane game full of stuffed Christmas toys.
 And of course, the ever present jack o’ lanterns reminding us of Halloweens past and future.
 All in all, it was a great and magical time full of Christmas cheer, Dark Hour style.

-While I was catching up with a couple of friends after the haunt, TheVCubeSolver was busy getting next year’s Christmas card pictures taken.
+While was puttering around the lobby looking like a dork gaping at all the amazing merchandise and spooky decoration, TheVCubeSolver was busy getting next year’s Christmas card pictures taken.

 I for one, though, prefer this 3D souvenir pic of us getting bagged by Krampus.
-A perfect takeaway.
+A perfect takeaway.comments powered by Disqus